 Incompatible thread types can cause leaks, loss of pressure and eventual damage to the entire system.
 When ordering your new drip irrigation system or parts for your existing system, you want to make sure that you get the right threads that match the threaded parts you already have installed.

-You will have two different types of threaded part: hose thread and pipe thread.
+You will have two different types of threaded parts: hose thread and pipe thread.
 Although there are certain parts in the drip irrigation system that have different types of threads, most will use the pipe thread or hose thread and the option of either a male or female fitting.
 Some basic abbreviations you should know are:

 - PT = Pipe Thread